Lemoncode/master-frontend-lemoncode/05-testing/01-react/01-base/01-config/README.md

 npm install jest @types/jest --save-dev
 ```

-> If we are using `@babel/preset-typescript` it
-> Optionally you could install [ts-jest](https://github.com/kulshekhar/ts-jest): A preprocessor with sourcemap support to help use TypeScript with Jest.
+> If we are using `@babel/preset-typescript` it is not necessary install [ts-jest](https://github.com/kulshekhar/ts-jest): A preprocessor with sourcemap support to help use TypeScript with Jest.
 > [Official docs](https://jestjs.io/docs/getting-started)
 > NOTE: [Since jest v26.x it drops support for Node 8](https://github.com/facebook/jest/releases/tag/v26.0.0)